Stepmonster: Plot

 By coincidence, Todd manages to find the last piece of the comic book hidden under the couch that reveals the weakness: Violin music, which explains Denise's hatred of the violin.
-Todd gets out his cassette recording of violin music, and Phlegm brings a bunch of Marshall amps to make the music loud to defeat the monster.
+Todd gets out his cassette recording of violin music, and Phlegm brings many Marshall amps to make the music loud to defeat the monster.
 Now believing Todd, Norman arrives to help blare the violin music to defeat the monster.
 They carry out their attack when George and Denise are alone in their bedroom that night, and George finally witnesses his wife transform.
 She doesn't kill him though, simply knocking him out with a wine bottle before running outside and being incapacitated by the violin music.

 It turns out to be a trick, as the monster soon gets back up and goes after Todd, while her harpy arrives to destroy the cords that connect the amps, stopping the violin music and wrecking the cassette.
 Just then George, having recovered, comes out with a violin (George had paid the loan back), and plays it at the monster—a Deus ex machina.
 The grandfather's non-sequitor baseball reference from earlier turns out to be useful, as the kid ends up killing the harpy with it.
 The violin music kills Denise, and she disintegrates into nothingness.
 Todd and his dad reconcile.

 The next day, as part of the reconciliation, Todd and George go hiking in the area from the beginning of the film.
 They find Denise's cave, complete with cocoons where Denise stored food for the winter.
 Todd and his dad free the victims from the cocoons, and the 3rd and final cocoon turns out to be Todd's mom Abby, who is alive!
 The film ends with the family happily walking away together while the camera pans down to reveal the comic book shown throughout the film, depicting the ending scene in panel-form.